theshobhitsingh/ConcurrentCacheProxy/README.md

 ## Usage

 1. Configure your browser or HTTP client to use the proxy server's IP address and port.
-2. Send HTTP GET requests through the proxy, and it will handle forwarding the requests to the specified servers.
+2. Send HTTP GET requests through the proxy, and it will forward the requests to the specified servers.

 ## File Structure
 . <br>